TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

                 - [x] Position, rotation
                 - [x] Scaling. <---- THIS WAS HARD!!!!!
         - Physics object (partial serializable)
-            - Needs to be built depending on the physics obj type.
+            > Needs to be built depending on the physics obj type.
+            - [x] Initial.
+            - [ ] Get a couple physics objects into the btscene file.
+            - [ ] Draw the debug meshes again!
+            - [ ] (If doable) get the selected object to be rendered as well!

 - [ ] Inspector window.